Skip to content

 use IO.Std.write_line;

-use Ghul.Pipes.stream;
+use Ghul.Pipes;

 // lazily generates an infinite sequence of